DeepSmeag/Express-Tutorial-Learning/README.md

 # Express js full course following tutorial

 Link is here: https://www.youtube.com/watch?v=nH9E25nkk3I
 Project is just an exemplification of what goes on in the tutorial to have hands-on practice.
+7h of video, some notes along the way.

 ## Notes